ssalvatori/zbot-telegram/README.md

 ## Database Schemas

-[GORM](https://gorm.io/index.html), will creat the necessary schemas and migrations
+[GORM](https://gorm.io/index.html), will creat all the schemas and migrations

 ## Development